marcleerink/portfolio-website/Readme.md

 ## Version History

-Version 1: Launch of the draft including 3 pages for small screens Version 2: Made responsive and added a navbar
+- Version 1: Launch of the draft including 3 pages for small screens
+- Version 2: Made responsive and added a navbar
+- Version 3: transferred to Flask app, changed design

 ## To do
-make font off links heavier
-set width for links to be 90% for mobile set headlines back
+- Add contact page
+- Add projects page